-No, we do not have a policy on this as yet. - b.
-From which marginalized /vulnerable groups do you procure?
-Not Applicable - c.
-What percentage of total procurement (by value) does it constitute?
-Not Applicable - 4.
-Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current financial year), based on traditional knowledge:
+4. Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current financial year), based on traditional knowledge:

-S. No. Intellectual Property based on traditional knowledge Owned/Acquired (Yes/ No) Benefit shared (Yes/ No) Basis of calculating benefit share 1 NIL
+S. Intellectual Property based on Owned/Acquired (Yes/ Benefit shared (Yes/ Basis of calculating No. traditional knowledge No) No) benefit share 1 NIL -